 My Life Experiences

-I wrote Marathi article few years ago on my mostly non-professional experiences.
-However, some of my non-Marathi family members and friends requested this article to be translated in English.
-So, here you go!
+I wrote a Marathi article a few years ago about my mostly non-professional experiences.
+However, some of my non-Marathi family members and friends requested that this article be translated into English.
+So, here you go with the unconstrained translation!

-As we get old, we all tend to dive into our fading brain cells and pull out some old memories.
-Then we ruminate on those memorable experiences in boring meetings, on the toilet bowl, when we go to bed or when we are pretending to listen to our spouses.
-In my case, I even wrote some nostalgic articles in Marathi on some of these unique memories, such as my excursions as a foodie.
-But what I have never done is to take a comprehensive stock of all my experiences.
-Now, my schoolmates have requested me to write this entire autobiographical journey.
+As we get older, we all tend to dive into our fading brain cells and pull-out old memories.
+Then we ruminate on those memorable experiences during boring meetings, on the toilet, when we go to bed, or when we are pretending to listen to our spouses.
+In my case, I even wrote some nostalgic articles in Marathi about some of these unique memories, such as my excursions as a foodie.
+But what I have never done is take comprehensive stock of all my experiences.
+Now, my schoolmates have requested that I write about this entire autobiographical journey.
 For some of you, it could be an interesting read, and for others, it could be just a diatribe.

-To ensure that you are not bored with long articles in this fast-paced world, I will write the experiences in non-chronological bullets and then, I will let you imagine interesting stories behind these bullets.
-For example, when I write that “In my 9th grade, five of us walked from Dombivali (my hometown in India) to Raigad (Fort capital of the founder of the Maratha Empire, Chhatrapati Shivaji Maharaj)”, I will let you envision the stories yourselves behind such an 8-day-walk.
-These stories could include burning pain of bulging blisters all over our feet, anxious palpitation of young hearts knocking on random strangers’ doors in the dark for overnight shelter, and taste of terribly cooked scorched rice next to the fast-paced thoroughfare under the hot sun.
+To ensure that you are not bored by long articles in this fast-paced world, I will write the experiences as non-chronological bullet points.
+Go ahead and imagine interesting stories behind these bullets.
+For example, when I write that “In my 9th grade, five of us walked from Dombivali (my hometown in India) to Raigad (the fort capital of the founder of the Maratha Empire, Chhatrapati Shivaji Maharaj),” I will let you envision the stories behind such an 8-day walk.
+These stories could include the burning pain of bulging blisters all over our feet, the anxious palpitation of young hearts knocking on random strangers’ doors in the dark for overnight shelter, and the taste of terribly cooked, scorched rice next to the fast-paced thoroughfare under the hot sun.

-Oh yes, we did not share our (Anjali’s and mine) personal anguishes in this write up.
+Oh yes, we did not share our (Anjali’s and my) personal anguishes in this write-up.
 Let them remain tucked away in our hearts.

 OK, shall we start?